Noboxxx/workspace_loader/README.md

 ## License
 This project and source are released under the MIT License.

+## Requirements
+Working on Windows and Maya 2019.
+Nothing else is needed.

 ## Install
 Put the repo **workspace_loader** somewhere where maya can see it, then run this:
 ```python